readthedocs/readthedocs.org/docs/user/integrations.rst

 With Read the Docs' automated CI/CD pipeline, you will be able to fully align your project's **release cycle** with your documentation.
 For instance, a new version of a software project can build and publish a new version of its documentation.

-Read the Docs is notified of all changes to your git branches and git tags.
+Read the Docs is notified of all changes to your Git branches and tags.
-When you release a new version for your project, you are likely also adding a version tag to your git repository.
+When you release a new version for your project, you are likely also adding a version tag to your Git repository.
-These git events can be configured to build and publish your documentation automatically with :doc:`/automation-rules`.
+These Git events can be configured to build and publish your documentation automatically with :doc:`/automation-rules`.
 If you use a versioning schema, you can configure it as part of the automation process.

 Whether you choose to handle versioning automatically or with manual control is up to you.